magento/architecture/design-documents/graph-ql/coverage/input-optput-extensibility.md

 }
 ```

-With such schema it is easy to extend the list of arguments.
+With such schema it is possible to extend the list of arguments (not reduce, however).
 For example, if system integrator got a new requirement to enable multi-factor authentication, the schema can be extended from 3rd party module to support this requirement as follows.
+All arguments from different modules will be merged and the resulting schema will contain all of them.

 ```$graphqls
-input GenerateCustomerTokenInput {
+type Mutation {
+    generateCustomerToken(
+            email: String!,
+            password: String!,
             multi_factor_auth_token: String!
+    ): GenerateCustomerTokenOutput!
 }
 ```
 Additionally, plugin can be added for the `generateCustomerToken` mutation resolver to implement additional verification step.